LemmaMoto/Assignment1_RT1/README.md

 - `run.py`: Entry point to run the program using the Python Robotics Simulator.

-- `token_robot.py`: Contains the main robot control functions for movement, token detection, pairing, and more.
+- `assignment.py`: Contains the main robot control functions for movement, token detection, pairing, and more.

-- `solutions/`: Directory containing solutions for various tasks and exercises.
+- `assignment_more_readable.py`: Contains a more readable solution that works exactly the same as `assignment.py` but i didn't had time to rewrite the pseudo-code and to comment the parts I cropped up.

 ## Program Flow
 # Token Handling Robot Pseudocode